intel/neural-compressor/examples/pytorch/image_recognition/ResNet50/pruning/eager/README.md

 # Step by Step
 This document describes the step-by-step instructions for pruning ResNet50 on ImageNet dataset.
-The example uses **[TIMM](https://github.com/huggingface/pytorch-image-models)**, a popular package for PyTorch image models.
+The example refers **pytorch-image-model[](https://github.com/huggingface/pytorch-image-models)**, a popular package for PyTorch image models.

 # Prerequisite
 ## Environment